 The classes are conducted by both Russian and Colorado College professors.
 All courses are taught in Russian and English under Colorado College Block Plan.
 Upon successfully completing the program, students receive two Colorado College credits (eight semester hours).
 The prerequisite is Russian 101.
-Download application.

 Moscow and St. Petersburg- the two faces of the Russian empire, the Soviet Union, and now the Russian Federation- are the ideal locations for students of the Russian language and culture.
 Both capitals represent the country's dramatic history, Moscow since 1147, and St. Petersburg since 1703.
-The medival seat of Russia's political, military, and church power, Moscow today has become one of the most vibrant and culturally, and economically, rich megalopoises in the world.
+The medieval seat of Russia's political, military, and church power, Moscow today has become one of the most vibrant and culturally, and economically, rich megalopolises in the world.
 Moscow's architectural landmarks, the Kremlin, St. Basil's Cathedral, the Metro, the Novodevechiy Monastery, have become the emblems of Russia.
 Moscow's intense artistic and intellectual life is accessible in the world-renown Bolshoy Theater, the Stanislavsky Drama Theater, the numerous traditional art venue, as well as in the new art and literature clubs, and cabarets.
 The capital of the Russian empire, St. Petersburg is the city of Peter I and Catherine the Great, of Pushkin, Gogol, and Dostoevsky.
 Situated on 44 islands, the Venice of the North has been a site for Russia's decisive historical events: The Decembrists uprising, the assassination of Alexander II, the Bolshevik Revolution, and the nine-hundred-day siege during World War II.
 St. Petersburg has survived as the only city in Russia, and the world, that prides on its original XVIII century architecture reflecting a unique synthesis of Western European and Russian cultures.

 This is the Russian & Eurasian Studies Program